zhiruiliao/ContraDTI/README.md

 More hyper-parameter setting can be found and changed in code file `training.py`.

 ## Citation
-Our article has been published Artificial Intelligence in Medicine.
+Our article has been published in Artificial Intelligence in Medicine.

 If you find this study is useful, please cite our article.